Bringing town centres back to life

-If a Borough or City Council wants to regenerate their main shopping centre they first need to know how many people walk through the shopping centre, where they go, and when.
+If a Borough or City Council wants to bring their town centres and shopping areas back to life they first need to know how many people are already there, where they go, and when.

 Counts taken today will provide a benchmark against which future footfall counts and visitor journeys will be compared.
 They will provide an insight into the routes that visitors follow and the places where visitors spend the greatest amount of time.